 7.7 The Supplier ensures that the materials used are as provided by the manufacturer and carry a warranty.
-The duration of warranty depends on the material and may only be applicable as a manufacturer warranty.
+The duration of the warranty depends on the material and may only be a manufacturer warranty.

 7.8 The Supplier does not cover any damage or loss incurred as a result of a defective part.

-7.9 The Supplier and Customer must take all reasonable steps to minimise any delay of work.
+7.9 The Supplier and Customer must take all reasonable steps to minimise any delay in work.

 8.1 Delivery of Goods is taken to occur at the time the Customer takes possession of the Goods at the site.

-8.2 The time given of the delivery of Goods is given by a third party and is an estimate only and the Supplier is not liable for any consequences as a result of the delay.
+8.2 The time given for the delivery of goods is given by a third party and is an estimate only and the Supplier is not liable for any consequences as a result of the delay.

 8.3 The cost of delivery is an additional price and the Customer wears the cost unless otherwise agreed with the Customer and Supplier.

 9.1 The customer will advise the Supplier where they would like the Goods to be located.